An “expungement” in Colorado is the legal process of removing your

 - you have not been charged.

-Within 90 days of the arrest, the law enforcement agency is required to file the petition for expungement with the district court.
+Within 90 days of the arrest, the law enforcement agency must file the petition for expungement with the district court.
 The court then has 90 days to grant the order of expungement.

-Note that if you get formally charged with a crime – and then your case gets dismissed or you get acquitted at trial because you were the victim of mistaken identity – the court will then automatically seal your record.
+Note that if the D.A. formally charges you with a crime – and then the court dismisses your charge or acquits you at trial because you were the victim of mistaken identity – the court will then automatically seal your record.
 Though your record cannot be expunged.11

-It is advised that you retain an attorney to handle all of the paperwork and mailings required to expunge or seal arrest- or conviction records.
+You should retain an attorney to handle all of the paperwork and mailings necessary to expunge or seal arrest- or conviction records.
 Expunging or sealing criminal records is a confusing, time-intensive process.
 It may require communications with law enforcement agencies and the prosecuting attorneys at the District Attorney’s Office before the judge will issue the court order to expunge or seal records.

-6. How much does it cost to get your record expunged in Colorado?
+6. How much does it cost to expunge records?

 Other than postage, expunging your record costs nothing.
 There is no court filing fee.